 Why Backtest Is Required Before Launch

 Backtesting is not optional preparation.
-It is a launch gate.
-A bot that has not passed a backtest cannot be started.
+It is the first launch gate.
+A bot that has never passed a backtest cannot be started.

 What this is

-This article explains why the platform requires a saved bot to complete a valid backtest before the start command is allowed.
+This article explains why the platform requires a saved bot to complete a valid backtest before its first start command is allowed.
+If an already validated bot changes configuration later, the platform shows a stale-backtest warning instead of requiring a new run to start.

 When to use it